Xencelabs Pen Display Support

 Xencelabs Pen Displays are supported in the locally terminated mode, where peripheral data is processed locally at the Software Client.
 It is also supported in the bridged mode, where peripheral data is sent to the desktop for processing.

-Support is available when a connection is initiated from a macOS Client to a Windows Graphics or Standard agent.
+Support is available when a connection is initiated from a Windows Client to a Windows Graphics or Standard agent.

 Wacom